emiapwil/alto-draft/src/design.md

 ALTO servers happen to use the same mode-metric combination but use different measure units.

-To get started, future proposals SHOULD provide the specifications for some commonly used information, such as link capacities, available bandwidth, etc.
+Just like the cost types in [](#RFC7285), a registry for the information specification used by the information map and the endpoint information service SHOULD be created and maintained by IANA in the future.
+To get started, future proposals SHOULD designate some initial values by providing the specifications for some commonly used information, such as link capacities, available bandwidth, etc.

-Another approach is to design a specification management system where new specifications can be validated and registered.
+Another approach is to design a management system where new specifications can be validated and registered with an "exp:" prefix indicating they are experimental properties, before they are standardized.

 ## Fetching Partial Topological Information
 <!-- [[[ -->